Ayobami6/alx-low_level_programming/0x00-hello_world/README.md

 ```
 ![image](pngs/img-1.png)

-from the image did you notice anything before the base in bracket (base)?, if yes great, if great to
+From the image did you notice anything before the base in bracket (base)?, if yes great, if not great too.

-but there is something to actually notice which is the blue filled dot and circled cancel sign.
+But there is something to actually notice which is the blue filled dot and circled cancel sign.

-The blue means all goes well and the input gets printed to stdout while the cancel means although all my progams ran without any actual errors but all didn't go well because my program returns 1 as it return type which signifies good error/or acceptable error and my strings is sent to the stderr.
+The blue means all goes well and the input gets printed to stdout while the cancel means although all the progams ran without any actual errors but all did not go well because the program returns 1 as its return type which signifies good error/or acceptable error and my strings are sent to the stderr.